falkr/ttm4115/pages/prep-statemachines.md

 - timer `t2` expires
 - exit action `stop_beep()` in state `beeping`

-Here there is actually only a single behavior, because we go through the states based on the timeouts of the two timers `t1`and `t2`.
+Here there is actually only a single behavior, because we go through the states based on the timeouts of the two timers `t1` and `t2`.
 A more realistic timers would also describe behavior where we could abort it, which would be another trace.

 **Exercise:** Put your finger on the state machine **Blinking 10 min Timer** and follow through the trace above.
-Note that the event that timer `t1` expires happens _before_ the exit action `send(off, blink)` in state `active` happens.
+Note that the event that timer `t1` expiration happens _before_ the exit action `send(off, blink)` in state `active` happens.
 This is because the timer expiration of `t1` _causes_ this transition and action.
 (Some students find that not intuitive, since the timer `t1` is graphically outside of the state, and somehow looks graphically to happen "later" in time.)